-- Students must have access to a computer, smartphone, tablet or other electronic devices with access to the internet to complete the online studies.
+- Students must have access to a computer, smartphone, tablet or other electronic device with access to the internet to complete the online/ pre-course studies.

 - The Online delivery with face to face Practical assessment delivery mode includes video assessment questions.
 Occasionally the student will be required to make a video of themselves, either verbally explaining or demonstrating the required assessment outcome.
 If you do not wish to complete video assessment questions, please consider an alternative mode of delivery (for e.g. a blended or full face to face course).